When MVVM Goes Wrong in SwiftUI

 MVVM goes wrong when the ViewModel becomes the only architectural boundary in the feature.

-Keep ViewModels focused on view state and output mapping.
+Keep ViewModels focused on view state and small UI events.
 Move business operations into use cases.
 Move concrete dependencies to the composition root.
 Move cross-cutting behavior into decorators.
 Move complex navigation decisions to the parent, coordinator, flow, or app composition layer.

 MVVM is not the architecture.
 It is one useful shape inside the architecture.